List of Red Dead Redemption 2 characters: Angelo Bronte

+Colm O'Driscoll

+Colm O'Driscoll (Andrew Berg) is the leader of the O'Driscoll Boys, an Irish American outlaw gang and the rivals of the Van der Linde gang.
+Originally a friend of Dutch, they became enemies when Dutch killed Colm's brother and Colm killed Dutch's lover Annabelle in retaliation.
+Colm turned the O'Driscoll Boys into one of the largest and most dangerous gangs in America.
+He kidnaps Arthur while distracting Dutch with a fake truce, intending to use him as bait to capture the Van der Linde gang and turn them in to the Pinkertons, but Arthur escapes.
+Colm is later arrested and hanged in Saint Denis, after Dutch, Arthur and Sadie foil his attempt to escape his execution.

+Colm's name is commonly mispronounced in the game based on the spelling.
+Sean is the only character to pronounce it correctly—in a way that sounds closer to the word "column"—and aggressively corrects Kieran over the pronunciation.
+Roger Clark, who is Irish American, stated his only regret in production was saying "Colm" incorrectly; he told Rockstar of the error, but they insisted he pronounce it otherwise.
+Upon the release of Red Dead Redemption 2, a man from Ireland sharing the same name as the character was reported to have received hate messages from players.
+The O'Driscoll Boys may have been based on the Dalton Gang.

 Leviticus Cornwall

 Leviticus Cornwall (John Rue) is a wealthy man responsible for several businesses.
 While the gang is hiding in the mountains, they rob a train belonging to Cornwall; in response, Cornwall funds and commissions the Pinkertons to bring down the gang.
 Cornwall tracks down Dutch in Valentine, holding John and Strauss as hostages and demanding Dutch to face him; he soon leaves, and Arthur and Dutch fight off his men.
 When some of the gang is on Guarma, they discover that Cornwall had close business ties with Fussar due to the island's sugar plantations.
 Cornwall is also responsible for driving the Wapiti Indians away from their reservations in search of oil.
-In Annesberg, Cornwall has a brief meeting with Pinkerton agents Milton and Ross, scolding them for their lack of progress in capturing the gang.
+In Annesburg, Cornwall has a brief meeting with Pinkerton agents Milton and Ross, scolding them for their lack of progress in capturing the gang.
 Once the Pinkertons depart, Dutch approaches Cornwall; when Cornwall refuses his demands, Dutch shoots and kills him.
 His businesses continue to operate, but minimal oil was ultimately found on the Indian reservations, halting the operations.

 IGN's Petty found Cornwall to be a parody of rich and powerful men of the era such as Andrew Carnegie, J. P. Morgan, and George Washington Vanderbilt II.
 Scholars Hilary Jane Locke and Thomas Mackay identified Cornwall as a metaphor for American capitalism, noting a resemblance with "robber barons" like Morgan and John D. Rockefeller.